 - (1) The minimum recommended right-of-way (ROW) includes residential service roads along segments of Veirs Mill Road.
-The minimum ROW may not include land needed for spot improvements such as local bus or BRT stations. - (2) The number of planned through lanes for each segment, not including lanes for turning, parking, acceleration, deceleration, or other purposes auxiliary to through travel. - (3) "T" denotes transit in mixed traffic, while "2T" denotes two transit lanes in dedicated bus and right-turn only lanes. - (4) On the north side of Veirs Mill Road, approximately 260 feet west of Robindale Drive, the existing ROW is approximately 133 feet. - (5) On Veirs Mill Road approximately 300 feet west of Sherrie Lane, the existing ROW exceeds 133 feet. - (6) Veirs Mill Road has varied rights-of-way throughout the plan area, including segments with residential service roads.
+The minimum ROW may not include land needed for spot improvements, such as but not limited to local bus or BRT stations, protected intersections and other non-auto facilities, auxiliary travel lanes such as turn lanes, or areas needed for future grade separation projects. - (2) The number of planned through lanes for each segment, not including lanes for turning, parking, acceleration, deceleration, or other purposes auxiliary to through travel. - (3) "T" denotes transit in mixed traffic, while "2T" denotes two transit lanes in dedicated bus and right-turn only lanes. - (4) On the north side of Veirs Mill Road, approximately 260 feet west of Robindale Drive, the existing ROW is approximately 133 feet. - (5) On Veirs Mill Road approximately 300 feet west of Sherrie Lane, the existing ROW exceeds 133 feet. - (6) Veirs Mill Road has varied rights-of-way throughout the plan area, including segments with residential service roads.
 Due to these varied conditions there is not an applicable design standard.
-Please refer to figures 8-11 for specifications.
+Please refer to figures 8- 11 for specifications.